henilGondalia/taskify/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Stay tuned for updates on these exciting features!
-Don't forget to give us a star ⭐️
+Stay tuned for updates on these exciting features!⭐️